-Ever since the phrase “the customer is always right” was popularised by retailers like Selfridge’s and Wanamaker’s, customer satisfaction has been placed on a pedestal.
-However, those priorities are changing.
+Ever since the phrase “the customer is always right” was popularized by retailers like Selfridge’s and Wanamaker’s in the early 20th Century, customer satisfaction has been placed on a pedestal.
+However, as we move further into the 21st Century, businesses are placing more and more of an onus on employee satisfaction instead.
 Enter: the employee satisfaction survey

-The 2020 Edelman Trust Barometer found that 37% of the 34,000 people surveyed ranked employees as the most important ingredient to long-term company success, compared to the 38% who said customers.
-Customer satisfaction will always be important, but what drives a business forward is its employees.
-That’s why actionable employee surveys are essential.
+The 2020 Edelman Trust Barometer found that 37% of the 34,000 people surveyed ranked employees as the most important ingredient to long-term company success, compared with 38% who said customers.
+Customer satisfaction will always be important, but a business is driven forward internally by its employees.
+That’s why actionable employee satisfaction surveys are essential.

 Employee satisfaction surveys are a series of questions that provide insights into how people experience their work environment, and how positively they feel about the company’s bigger picture.
-The main topic of conversation at Peakon is bettering employee engagement, and employee satisfaction questions are a pivotal part of that process.
+The main topic of conversation at Peakon, a Workday Company is bettering employee engagement, and employee satisfaction question sets are a pivotal part of that process.

 A well-designed employee engagement survey gives an accurate glimpse into the overarching mood and morale in your company.
 This allows you to pinpoint any issues and make the necessary adjustments to keep your employees happy.
 That doesn’t mean sacrificing a focus on customers though: our clients report a 4% jump in customer satisfaction for every one-point rise in their Peakon engagement scores.

 There’s a big difference between employee satisfaction surveys and broader employee engagement surveys.